How Do You Recognize A Linear Equation

 Definition and Mathematical Foundation

 A linear equation is an algebraic equation in which each term is either a constant or the product of a constant and a single variable.
-No term in the equation contains a variable raised to a power greater than one, nor has a variable in the denominator of a fraction or as an argument of a non-linear function (like sine, cosine, logarithm, etc.).
-In simpler terms, when you plot the solutions to a linear equation on a graph, they form a straight line.
+Think about it: ).
+Think about it: no term in the equation contains a variable raised to a power greater than one, nor has a variable in the denominator of a fraction or as an argument of a non-linear function (like sine, cosine, logarithm, etc. In simpler terms, when you plot the solutions to a linear equation on a graph, they form a straight line.

 Mathematically, a linear equation can be expressed in a general form.
 For an equation with two variables, typically x and y, this general form is: